Huy1234secret/something/README.md

 The level card can also be requested with the `a.` or `A.` prefix.
 For example, you can type `a. level` or `A.level` to see your card.

+Use `/wallet` or the prefix `a.wallet` to view a wallet-style card showing your coins, diamonds and deluxe coins along with their total value.

 A slash command `/add-role` can give a role to a user, optionally for a limited time (`1h`, `1d`, `7w`, `1m`).
 Timed roles are stored so they persist even if the bot restarts.